open-education-hub/ccas/CCAS_pandoc_cleaned.md

 $$f(x) = \frac {x^ {\frac{v}{2}- 1} e^\frac{-x}{2}} {\Gamma (\frac{v}{2}) Z^ \frac{v}{2}},  x > 0$$

-This is the density of a chi - squared random variable with  $v $ degrees of freedom.\
+This is the density of a chi-squared random variable with  $v $ degrees of freedom.\
 This is easy to see by starting with  $Z \sim N(0,1) $ and defining
  $W = Z^2 $